Magnetic Materials for Quantum Magnonics: Introduction into quantum magnonics

 Single-magnon operations in ferromagnetically ordered media require suppression of thermal magnon populations.
-At a frequency of 4\,GHz, which is typical for superconducting qubits, high enough that three-magnon splitting is forbidden, and lifetimes are longer than at higher frequencies where viscous damping is stronger\cite{Gurevich1996}.
-To keep the thermal occupation below 0.01 by following the Bose--Einstein statistics, experiments must operate in dilution refrigerators at temperatures of about 40\,mK or lower\cite{Clerk2010}.
+At a frequency of 4\,GHz, which is typical for superconducting qubits and sufficiently high to forbid three-magnon splitting while providing longer lifetimes than at higher frequencies where viscous damping is stronger~\cite{Gurevich1996}, the thermal magnon occupation can be kept below 0.01 according to Bose--Einstein statistics only if experiments are performed in dilution refrigerators at temperatures of about 40\,mK or lower~\cite{Clerk2010}.
 The objective is to generate, control, and read out single magnons in hybrid systems that couple to photons, microwave cavities, phonons, or superconducting qubits \cite{Tabuchi2015,Wolski2020,Lachance-Quirion2020,Baity2021,Zuo2024}.\looseness=-3